 Results.
-Figure 8 shows the video bitrate on the downlink.
+Figure 7 shows the video bitrate on the downlink.
 The uplink results are similar and thus omitted.
 Without Slingshot, the UE fully disconnects from the network and takes 6.2 seconds to reattach; the video bitrate is zero during this time, incurring significant QoE loss.
 The 6.2 seconds are spent in re-establishing a broken connection with the core network, and match prior measurements (e.g., 5 seconds in a field report by Qualcomm [60]).
 By contrast, Slingshot keeps the bitrate steady by transparently resolving the PHY failure.
-We note that Slingshot supports higher video bitrates: later in Figure 12, we show that Slingshot can handle 3.4 Gbps of user traffic.